sindresorhus/del/readme.md

 ### del(patterns, [options], callback)
 ### del.sync(patterns, [options])

-The async method gets an array of deleted files as the second argument in the callback, while the sync method returns the array.
+The async method gets an array of deleted paths as the second argument in the callback, while the sync method returns the array.

 #### patterns